Brazil Football: Things to Know About Soccer in Rio de Janeiro

 Fluminense Fans waving their flags at Maracana Stadium on Sunday

-Here is a brief overview about football in Rio de Janeiro that will help you travel deeper in Brazil.
+Here is a brief overview of football in Rio de Janeiro that will help you travel deeper in Brazil.

 Rio de Janeiro’s Futebol Championship used to be played in two cups: Gunabara’s Cup and Rio’s Cup, which took place from January through May.
 The champions from each cup have a two-game playoff to determine Rio de Janeiro’s champion team.

-This year however, they’ve changed the format to just one tournament (same time) called the Carioca Cup (Campeonato Carioca), which determines the champion of Rio de Janeiro.
+This year however, they’ve changed the format to just one tournament (same time) called the Carioca Cup (Campeonato Carioca), which still takes place from January to May and determines the champion of Rio de Janeiro.

-All 26 Brazilian states have their own style of state tournament that take place at the same time and games are usually played on Wednesdays, Saturdays and Sundays across the country.
+All 26 Brazilian states have their own state tournaments that happen simultaneously.
+Games are usually played on Wednesdays, Saturdays, and Sundays across the country.

 From May through December, the Brazilian Championship takes place, where top teams from different states compete to determine a national champion.